 Virtually every business in every industry is feeling the effects of digital transformation.
-Even if a business doesn’t have its own initiative, its competition may well be.
-Digital transformation is a complete reimagining of how businesses work, enabled by the transformative technology of today – such the cloud, mobile and big data.
+Even if a business doesn’t have its own initiative, its competition likely does.
+Digital transformation is a complete reimagining of how businesses work, enabled by the transformative technology of today, such the cloud, mobile, and big data.

-According to a 2017 study from Forrester, 38% of business and IT decision makers believe that technological change such as digital transformation would have the greatest effect on their business decisions over the next 12 months.
-It’s digital transformation which can provide the edge, an opportunity to rewrite the rules of business.
+According to a 2017 study from Forrester, 38% of business and IT decision-makers believe that technological change such as digital transformation would have the greatest effect on their business decisions over the next 12 months.
+Digital transformation can provide an opportunity to rewrite the rules of business.

 Digital transformation is happening.
-Businesses are already making back-office technology investments – last year’s BT Software Survey said that 83% of companies were making back-office technology investments a high or moderate priority.
+Last year’s BT Software Survey said that 83% of companies were making back-office technology investments a high or moderate priority.

-Digital allows your business to shorten the distance between what your company wants, and what they get.
+Digital allows your business to shorten the distance between what your company wants and what it gets.

 Business should invest in systems of insight